jpaladin/beacon/README.md

 #### Wake word - Porcupine

 Porcupine custom trained model for wake word `"signal"` expires every 30 days.
-You need to retrail one ourself or use provided profile if not expired.
+You need to retrail one ourself or use provided model if not expired.
 More info on training your custom wake work model can be found on [GitHub: Picovoice Porcupine repo](https://github.com/Picovoice/porcupine/).

+Wake word aucustic model is located in:

+- `Profiles/signal_windows_2020-12-33_v1.8.0.ppn`

+Model is automatically selected based on date and version.
+Version must match with installed Procupine NuGet package version.

 #### DeepSpeech